harikrishna142/Creative-automation-pipeline/README.md

 ---

-**Note**: This is a proof-of-concept implementation demonstrating technical approach, problem-solving capabilities, and integration of creative technologies for the FDE take-home exercise.
+**Acknowledgement**: This is a proof-of-concept implementation demonstrating FDE take-home exercise.